Pylons/pyramid/docs/narr/commandline.rst

 framework-related information.
 This dictionary will always contain a :term:`request` object as its ``request`` key.

-The following keys are also available in the ``info`` dictionary returned by :func:`~pyramid.paster.bootstrap`:
+The following keys are available in the ``info`` dictionary returned by :func:`~pyramid.paster.bootstrap`:

 request